-D W Tyerman and S R Mugford also hold directorships of other companies within the Thesis group and perform senior management roles within these companies, particularly Thesis Asset Management Limited, which acts as an investment manager for some authorised funds operated by the ACD.
+9.1.5 All directors are also directors of ConBrio Fund Partners Limited and members of the governing body of TUTMAN LLP, both authorised fund managers within the same group as the ACD.
+D W Tyerman.
+S R Mugford and S E Noone perform senior management functions within those entities.
+D W Tyerman and S R Mugford also hold directorships of other companies within the Thesis group and perform senior management roles within the Thesis Group and perform senior management functions within Thesis Asset Management Limited, which acts as an investment manager for some authorised funds operated by the ACD.

-D K Mytnik, V R Smith and N C Palios also hold non-executive directorships of other companies within the Thesis group.
-They and C J Willson and G Stewart are not engaged in other business activities that are of significance to the Company.

-The ACD may act as an authorised fund manager to other regulated collective investment schemes.
-Details of these schemes, as at the date of this Prospectus, are set out in Appendix D.

-The ACD is authorised and regulated by the FCA and is authorised to carry on certain permitted regulated activities in the UK in accordance with the Act.

-The ACD is the sole director of the Company and its duties and obligations are governed by the terms of the agreement between the Company and the ACD ("the ACD Agreement").
-The ACD Agreement provides that the ACD manage and administer the Company in accordance with the Act and the OEIC Regulations, the Instrument of Incorporation and the contents of this Prospectus.

-The ACD Agreement may be terminated by either party on not less than 3 months' written notice.
+- 9.1.6 D K Mytnik, V R Smith and N C Palios also hold non-executive directorships of other companies within the Thesis group.
+They and C J Willson and C A E Lawson are not engaged in other business activities that are of significance to the Company. - 9.1.7 The ACD may act as an authorised fund manager to other regulated collective investment schemes.
+Details of these schemes, as at the date of this Prospectus, are set out in Appendix D. - The ACD is authorised and regulated by the FCA and is authorised to carry 9.1.8 on certain permitted regulated activities in the UK in accordance with the Act. - 9.1.9 The ACD is the sole director of the Company and its duties and obligations are governed by the terms of the agreement between the Company and the ACD ("the ACD Agreement").
+The ACD Agreement provides that the ACD manage and administer the Company in accordance with the Act and the OEIC Regulations, the Instrument of Incorporation and the contents of this Prospectus. - 9.1.10 The ACD Agreement may be terminated by either party on not less than 3 months' written notice.
 The ACD Agreement contains detailed provisions relating to the responsibilities of the ACD and excludes it from any liability to the Company or any shareholder for any loss or damage suffered by the Company or any shareholder unless such loss arises directly from the negligence, recklessness, bad faith, wilful default or fraud of the ACD or its delegates or its or their agents or employees.
-The ACD Agreement provides indemnities to the ACD other than for matters arising from the negligence, recklessness, bad faith, wilful default or fraud of the ACD or its delegates or its or their agents or employees.

-The ACD will cover at all times the risks outlined below of loss or damage caused by any relevant person through the negligent performance of activities for which the ACD has legal responsibility by maintaining an amount of own funds, and will comply with the qualitative requirements addressing such risks, in each case, in accordance with the UK AIFM regime and the FCA Rules.
-In addition, the ACD holds significant professional indemnity insurance against liability arising from professional negligence which is appropriate to the risks covered, and will comply with the qualitative requirements addressing such risks, in each case, in accordance with the UK AIFM regime and the FCA Rules.
+The ACD Agreement provides indemnities to the ACD other than for matters arising from the negligence, recklessness, bad faith, wilful default or fraud of the ACD or its delegates or its or their agents or employees. - 9.1.11 The ACD will cover at all times the risks outlined below of loss or damage caused by any relevant person through the negligent performance of activities for which the ACD has legal responsibility by maintaining an amount of own funds, and will comply with the qualitative requirements addressing such risks, in each case, in accordance with the UK AIFM regime and the FCA Rules.
+In addition, the ACD holds significant professional indemnity insurance against liability arising from professional negligence which is appropriate to the risks covered, and will comply with the